-- Lies down to reassure she means no harm. – Perfect!
+- She lies down to reassure she means no harm. – Perfect!

-- Run, chase, play with other dogs.
+- Run, chase, and play with other dogs.
 That’s what dogs do!

 - Barks if they don’t take the bait to play. – There’s nothing wrong with that.

-- Bites back of the neck. – If they’re part of her pack, it’s fine, but I would discourage this behavior if they’re not dogs she recognizes as regular friends and family.’
+- Bites back of the neck. – If they’re part of her pack, it’s okay, but I would discourage this behavior if they’re not dogs she recognizes as regular friends and family.’